-In the matter of Director-General, Department of Communitiies (Child Safety Services) & Rolfston, the Court of Appeal upheld the trial judge's decision to allow the child of the marriage to stay in Australia.
+In the matter of Director-General, Department of Communities (Child Safety Services) & Rolfston, the Court of Appeal upheld the trial judge's decision to allow the child of the marriage to stay in Australia.

-With the consent of her father, the only child of the marriage travelled from the USA to Australia with her mother in November 2008 to holiday with the maternal grandmother for a period of 6 months.
-The child was 2 years of age at the time.
+With the consent of her father, the only child of the marriage travelled from the USA to Australia with her mother in November 2008 to holiday with the maternal grandmother for six months.
+The child was two years of age at the time.

-Between March 2009 and June 2009, the parents communicated by email in relation to the parenting arrangements for the child and engaged a mediator who prepared a Parenting Agreement ("the Agreement").
+Between March 2009 and June 2009, the parents communicated by email about the parenting arrangements for the child and engaged a mediator who prepared a Parenting Agreement ("the Agreement").
 The father asserted that he wanted to reconcile with the mother and this is one of the major reasons for his participation in the mediation.

 Both parties subsequently signed the Agreement and the mother then sought to ratify the Agreement in the Family Court of New York.
 The father opposed the ratification of the Agreement and filed an application in the Family Court of New York seeking orders for “custody and residence” of the child.
 The father’s application was dismissed.

-On 19 November 2009, the Director-General, Department of Communities (Child Safety Services), acting as the State Central Authority for Queensland (“the Central Authority”) filed an application in Australia seeking the return of the child to the USA.
+On 19 November 2009, the Director-General, Department of Communities (Child Safety Services), acting as the State Central Authority for Queensland (“the Central Authority”) applied in Australia seeking the return of the child to the USA.
 The Central Authority asserted that the child had been wrongfully retained in Australia by her mother.

 that Murphy J did not err in finding that the child was not habitually resident in the USA on 30 June 2009;

 Murphy J did not “put the cart before the horse” in determining habitual residence first.
-Murphy J rightly considered the issue of wrongful retention (habitual residence), and then would have if necessary, considered consent or acquiescence pursuant to regulation 16(3).
-Of course it was not necessary for the trial judge to consider the later given his finding on habitual residence;
+Murphy J rightly considered the issue of wrongful retention (habitual residence), and then would have if necessary, considered consent or acquiescence under regulation 16(3).
+Of course, it was not necessary for the trial judge to consider the later given his finding on habitual residence;

 the most significant piece of evidence of the parties’ intentions was the parenting agreement;